 In this interview, Kupe talks in depth about his “improv advantage” and shares some details about his career.

-Did you start at first in the career path of Business Analysis or Project Management, or were you first an improv artist?
+Did you start as Business Analysis, Project Manager, or were you first an improv artist?

 I didn’t know what I wanted to do going into college, so my dad’s like, “You like math, you might as well become an accountant.”
 I wasn’t really excited about it, but I didn’t know what else I wanted to do.
 So I graduated, thought I should use my accounting degree, became an accountant for an organization and failed the CPA exam miserably.
 I decided, “This is not for me, it’s not what I want do,” but I still didn’t know what I wanted to focus on.
 I had this creative itch: I actually tried stand-up, didn’t do that well in it, but then auditioned for an improv troop.
 They brought me on, trained me, and then I performed in Atlanta for about 10 years.
 Within those 10 years, that’s when I transitioned.